AuthCODE: A Privacy-preserving and Multi-device Continuous Authentication Architecture based on Machine and Deep Learning: Experiments

 The preliminary preprocessing of Dataset 1 reduced its number of features from +24\,000 to 12\,160.
 Additionally, the timestamp was replaced by just the time of day.
 With this transformed dataset, XGBoost reached a slightly better performance than RF.
 Therefore, we used the features importance provided by XGBoost to selected the 150 most relevant ones, training with them every candidate classification model.
 This decision drastically reduced the dimensionality (from 12\,160 to 150 features) for future testing without loss of classification performance.

 As it can be seen in \tablename~\ref{tab:clasif_expA}, MLP with one single hidden layer of 500 neurons obtained the best average classification performance, reaching a f1-score of 97.39\%.
 Furthermore, \figurename~\ref{fig:resultsPC} shows the results of identifying each of the five users from their personal computer usage.
 Additionally, MLP reached for every single user a precision, recall, and f1-score higher than 95\%, 90\% and 95\%, respectively.
+Regarding FPR, its values were smaller than 3\% for every user.